risingwavelabs/risingwave-docs/versioned_docs/version-1.3/sql/commands/sql-create-source.md

 ## Notes

-For sources with primary key constraints, if you insert a new data record with an existing key, the new record will overwrite the existing record.

-A [generated column](/sql/query-syntax/query-syntax-generated-columns.md) that is defined with non-deterministic functions cannot be specified as part of the primary key.
-For example, if `A1` is defined as `current_timestamp()`, then it cannot be part of the primary key.
+A [generated column](/sql/query-syntax/query-syntax-generated-columns.md) is defined with non-deterministic functions.
+When the data is ingested, the function will be evaluated to generated the value of this field.

 Names and unquoted identifiers are case-insensitive.
 Therefore, you must double-quote any of these fields for them to be case-sensitive.